TandeepGill/Rentalverse-old/README.md

 Deployed Site: https://www.getrentalverse.com/

 Rentalverse is a full stack web application designed and developed to help individuals and small real estate investment firms manage their rental properties.
 This is a unique individual project that I created from the ground up.
 The inspiration for this project came from my knowledge gained in my previous work experiences.
 I will be continuously working on this project to build out more complex features.
-A demo account has been set up, just visit the site and click sign in.
+A demo account has been set up, just visit the site and click **Sign in** .

 # Data to Input for Demo Purposes

-To make things easier, here's some data below to input in order to demo the web application.
-However, please feel free to use your own data if you'd like instead.
+To make things easier, here's some data below to input on the **Add A New Property Form** in order to demo the web application.
+Alternatively, please feel free to manually input any data of your choosing.
 You can get images of properties from the following website: https://www.istockphoto.com/search/2/image?family=creative&phrase=home%20exterior

-Right click on an image, click 'Copy Image Address', and paste into the form's Image field.
+Right click on an image of a property, click **Copy Image Address**, and paste into the form's **Image** field.

 Property Data: